Pilar Castro

 Pilar Castro (born 12 October 1970) is a Spanish film, television and stage actress.

 Biography

 Pilar Castro was born in Madrid on 12 October 1970.
 Before turning actress, she worked as a dancer.
-Then she trained her acting jobs at Cristina Rota's school.
+Then she trained her acting chops at Cristina Rota's school.
 She has since had a film, television and stage career.
 She landed her debut TV performance with a guest appearance in Este es mi barrio.

 She hosted the 8th Feroz Awards in 2021.